marcotrejolemus/cybersecurity/SecurityScans/README.md

                     for script, output in nm[host][proto][port]['script'].items():
                         print(f"        - {script}: {output}")

-//#Function to check if the target is exposed on the internet using Shodan def check_shodan(target):
+    # Function to check if the target is exposed on the internet using Shodan
+    def check_shodan(target):
     print(f"\nChecking {target} on Shodan...")
     try:
         result = shodan_api.host(target)